christmmurphy/intercom-populate/README.md

 4. In the terminal, run the script by typing `ruby app.rb PASTE_YOUR_PERSONAL_ACCESS_TOKEN_HERE`.

 # Intercom-Conversation-Generator
 A Ruby script that takes each line of a CSV to use as in a conversation User Initiated Conversation.
-Go ahead and edit the questions in the CSV before running.
-This sections assumes you have already created your users
+You can add and edit the questions in the CSV before running.
+This sections assumes you have already created your users.

 ###How to use:
-1. Navigate to /conversation_seed.rb
-2. Run `ruby conversation_seed.rb` and you will be prompted for the your Personal Access Token
+Run `ruby convo_seed.rb` and paste your Personal Access Token when prompted.